Whakatū Nelson Climate Change Strategy

 The eight pillars of the Strategy:

-The Strategy has been developed over months with advice and input from an advisory group of community members and climate change experts, input from Ngā iwi o Te Tauihu and oversight from a taskforce of Council’s elected members.
-It outlines what the Council can do and invites others to tell us how the community can contribute.
+The Strategy was developed over months with advice and input from an advisory group of community members and climate change experts, input from Ngā iwi o Te Tauihu and oversight from a taskforce of Council’s elected members.